FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. Twitter presents the user with the "permission grant screen" and asks if TWGTL can Tweet on their behalf.
 1. The user grants TWGTL this permission.
 1. Twitter redirects the browser back to TWGTL where it calls Twitter's OAuth server to get an access token.
-1. TWGTL stores the access token in its database and can now call Twitter APIs on behlaf of the user.
+1. TWGTL stores the access token in its database and can now call Twitter APIs on behalf of the user.

 ### First-party service authorization